openfaas/docs/docs/tutorials/expanded-timeouts.md

 For classic templates using the classic watchdog, you can follow the workshop: [Lab 8 - Advanced feature - Timeouts](https://github.com/openfaas/workshop/blob/master/lab8.md)

 If you're unsure which template you're using, check the source code of the Dockerfile in the `templates` folder when you build your functions.

+## Load Balancers, Ingress, and service meshes

+If you're using a load-balancer, ingress controller or service mesh, then you may need to check the timeouts for those components too.

+To rule-out errors introduced by intermediate components, you should port-forward the OpenFaaS gateway service and invoke the function via its `http://127.0.0.1:8080` URL.

+AWS EKS is configured to use an [Elastic Load Balancer (ELB)](https://aws.amazon.com/blogs/aws/elb-idle-timeout-control/) as its default, which has an "idle timeout" of 60 seconds.
+You can override this up to 60 minutes or switch to a different type of AWS load-balancer.

+Google Cloud's various Load Balancer options have their [own configuration options too](https://cloud.google.com/load-balancing/docs/https).

+Finally, if you need to invoke a function for longer than one of your infrastructure components allows, then you should use an [asynchronous invocation](/reference/async)

 ## Further support